Client Hooks API Reference

 Fetch specific assets by their IDs.

-function useAssetsByIds(assetIds: string[]): UseQueryResult<Asset[]>Mutation Hooks
+function useAssetsByIds(assetIds: string[]): UseQueryResult<Asset[]>;Mutation Hooks

 useCreateRecord